 Dynamic Mechanical Analysis (DMA) for plastics and polymers for quality assessment or product development

-DMA identifies transition regions in plastics, such as the glass transition, and may be used for quality control or product development.
-DMA can easily recognize small transition regions that are beyond the resolution of DSC (Differential Scanning Calorimetry).
+DMA identifies the transition regions in plastics, such as glass transition, and may be used for quality control or product development.
+DMA easily recognizes small transition regions that are beyond the resolution of DSC (Differential Scanning Calorimetry).

 Dynamic mechanical testing - according to standards such as ASTM D4065, D4440 and D5279 - supports:

 The DMA technique is a very sensitive tool for generating data that can help define the mechanical properties of a polymer in order to support product development, for example in the automotive industry.

 Alpha and beta transitions in the Tan Delta curve can be used to compare production against standards.